Finding Hope in Death: Lessons from Ecclesiastes, Shakespeare, Pascal, and C.S. Lewis

 Glen Scrivener argues that atheists misunderstand Pascal’s Wager in Episode number 595 of his Speak Life Podcast (Atheists Misunderstand Pascal’s Wager (and so do Christians) I think he is right, and it seems that Christians don’t really understand it, either.
 Me included … until now.
 Before we dive in, though, let’s review Pascal’s Wager.

-Blaise Pascal starts with the premise that human beings can neither prove the existence of God, nor prove that God does not exist.
-This is a concession, perhaps, to the atheist, but the atheist stands in no better position in relation to proving that God does not exist.
+Blaise Pascal starts with the premise that human beings can neither prove that God exits nor prove that God does not exist.
+This is a concession, perhaps, to the atheist or agnostic, but the atheist and agnostic stand in no better position in relation to proving that God does not exist.

 If that is the reality, then whether to believe in God or not is crap shoot.
 If we can’t prove it one way or the other, are we any better off than a roll of the dice?
-Pascal says we are, and the truly rational person would choose belief in God based on what is known as Pascal’s Wager.
+Pascal says that the truly rational person would choose belief in God based on what is known as Pascal’s Wager.

 On the other hand, a person who doesn’t believe in God loses everything if God does exist (eternal separation from God).
+A person who does not believe in God may gain some temporary pleasure, but any pleasure gained is fleeting.
 Therefore, Pascal said, the rational thing is to believe in God, because the potential gain is infinite and the potential loss is minimal.
 Given that we cannot prove God one way or the other, the truly rational person would “wager” on God, says Pascal.

 Glen Scrivener’s summary of Pascal’s Wager taken from Graham Tomlin’s book, Pascal, The Man Who Made the Modern World, exposes the error people make in these assumptions.
 Pascal wasn’t attempting to assert a rational argument, defense, or proof of God.
 He was making a very different point altogether.